maria-milosh/Consultancy-Assessment/README.md

     + `coverage_comparison.png`: Bar plot.

 + `Consultancy-Assessment.Rproj`: R project file.
-+ `user_profile.R`: Installs required packages if needed and sets.
++ `user_profile.R`: Installs required packages if needed and sets universal settings.
 + `run_project.R`: Runs the main analysis and saves.
 + `README.md`: This file.

 ## To reproduce the full analysis:

-1. Clone the repository to your workspace and change directory to the cloned folder.
+1. Clone the repository to your work space and change directory to the cloned folder.
 2. In terminal run: `Rscript run_project.R`.
 Make sure that Pandoc is installed and accessible in your system's PATH environment variable.